Elsa Schiaparelli: House of Schiaparelli (Maison Schiaparelli)

 And dressed by Schiaparelli, with a pill-box hat.'

 — —Louis MacNeice, Autumn Journal, stanza XV, 1939.

 Colin McDowell noted that by 1939 Schiaparelli was well known enough in intellectual circles to be mentioned as the epitome of modernity by the Irish poet Louis MacNeice.
 Although McDowell cites MacNeice's reference as from Bagpipe Music, it is actually from stanza XV of Autumn Journal.

 A darker tone was set when France declared war on Germany in 1939.
 Schiaparelli's Spring 1940 collection featured "trench" brown and camouflage print taffetas.
 Soon after the fall of Paris on 14 June 1940, Schiaparelli sailed to New York for a lecture tour; apart from a few months in Paris in early 1941, she remained in New York City until the end of the war.
 On her return she found that fashions had changed, with Christian Dior's "New Look" marking a rejection of pre-war fashion.
 The house of Schiaparelli struggled in the austerity of the post-war period.
 Schiaparelli discontinued her couture business in 1951, and finally closed down the heavily indebted design house in December 1954, the same year that her great rival Coco Chanel returned to the business.

+Elsa Schiaparelli SAS

+In 1957, Schiaparelli created a company mainly for her perfume licences.
+The company was acquired in 2007 by Italian businessman Diego Della Valle.
+In September 2013 Marco Zanini was appointed as its creative director.
+In 2014 this company was transformed to a fashion house with the trade name Schiaparelli.
+The first time after the house was nominated as a member of the Chambre Syndicale de la Haute Couture presented a show was in January 2014.
+Its first collection was sold exclusively at a by-appointment boutique in Paris.
+While originally not founded as a fashion house, the company nowadays associates itself in marketing with the fashion legacy of its founder Elsa.